 As noted in Section 13.1, the XSAVE feature set manages PT state as supervisor state component 8.
 Thus, PT state is located in the extended region of the XSAVE area (see Section 13.4.3).
 As noted in Section 13.2, CPUID.(EAX=0DH,ECX=8):EAX enumerates the size (in bytes) required for PT state.
-Each of the MSRs is allocated 8 bytes in the state component, with IA32_RTIT_CTL at byte offset 0, IA32_RTIT_OUTPUT_BASE at byte offset 8, etc. Any locations in the state component at or beyond byte offset 72 are reserved.
+The MSRs are each allocated 8 bytes in the state component in the order given above.
+Thus, IA32_RTIT_CTL is at byte offset 0, IA32_RTIT_OUTPUT_BASE at byte offset 8, etc. Any locations in the state component at or beyond byte offset 72 are reserved.